 The stairs start upward rather normal.
 Normal-ish height, normal-ish width.
 And then you reach the curve and it starts going a bit off kilter.
 The width begins to vary per step, not as would be expected because one has approached a curve, but rather in a slightly more random fashion.

-For more country life in France findings, enjoy some light reading amongst our Vignettes.
+For more simple moments of life here in France, enjoy some light reading amongst my Simply Living Vignettes.